jkonowitch/jkonowitch.github.com/_posts/2013-03-20-yeoman-rails-angular.md

       + Change the `dist` folder destination in your `Gruntfile.js` to `../public`.
 This is where your compiled app assets will be deposited when you `grunt build`
 6. Start writing awesome apps.

-As I mentioned above, using Yeoman as opposed to sticking all of your files into your Rails application, has a lot of added benefits: it configures your test environment (Karma), it generates an intuitive, organized folder structure (made all the more powerful by the `generator-angular` plugin I mentioned above), and goodies like LiveReload right out of the box.
+As I mentioned above, using Yeoman - as opposed to sticking all of your Angular files into your Rails application structure - has a lot of added benefits: it configures your test environment (Karma), it generates an intuitive, organized folder structure (made all the more powerful by the `generator-angular` plugin I mentioned above), and goodies like LiveReload right out of the box.
 The setup I described above, especially when combined with a great frontend framework like Foundation or Bootstrap, has been really productive and fun for me.
 Hope it helps you!

 [yeoman]: http://yeoman.io
 [prox]: https://github.com/drewzboto/grunt-connect-proxy